pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/1_overview.en.md

 Technical Features Demonstrated:
 - Deploying and running a .NET Core MVC application on the Linux stack.
 - Deploying and running a .NET Framework WebForms application on Windows stack.
+- Bind to a MySQL database Marketplace service.
 - Run a RESTful API service using Entity Framework.
+- Run a WCF service with Entity Framework on Windows stack.
 - Run an ASMX service using traditional ADO.NET on Windows stack.
-- Run a WCF service with Entity Framework on Windows stack.
-- Bind to a MySQL database Marketplace service.
-- OWIN bootstrap into IIS
+- OWIN bootstrap into IIS.
 - Service discovery with Eureka.
 - Circuit breaker with Hystrix.
 - Config server with Git repo.